Table of contents

 Eight tips to help customer service leaders effectively manage a crisis

-If crisis management isn’t yet a part of your annual organizational or departmental planning, or if you suspect your company could do a better job, use these tips to guide you.
+If developing a crisis management program isn’t yet a part of your annual organizational or departmental planning, or if you suspect your company could do a better job, use these key steps in crisis management to guide you.

 1. Define “crisis” for your organization